RESEARCH-READY MUSCULOSKELETAL sOFT ROBOTS

 a full scale humanoid robot research platform

 Musc is the only open-source modular musculoskeletal robotics toolkit.
 Musc shows comparable behavior to biological musculoskeletal systems.
-It has all the complex effects – pull only, tendon wrapping, hysteresis – that biological muscles have as well.
+It has many of the complex effects – pull only, tendon wrapping, hysteresis – that biological muscles have as well.
 Use it to simulate the effects of a change in muscle attachment or muscle strength.
-They are therefore ideally suited for a bio-plausible control pipeline in locomotor research.
-The bioinspired mechatronics are ideally suited as a basis to build prosthetics and exoskeletons based on this technology.
+They are therefore ideally suited for a bio-plausible control pipeline in locomotor research, as a basis to build prosthetics and exoskeletons and as lightweight and safe co-bots.

 scalability in neural control